Herring-UGAECSE-2920/Class-Instructions/README.md

 The final mode to implement is a very simple [G-Code](https://en.wikipedia.org/wiki/G-code) interpreter.
 Two sample G-Code files will be provided to you that can be saved onto the Pi.
 Your control interface should have a menu item to select either of these files and the plotter will run through the written G-Code commands.
 Refer to the UI description in the assessment document.
 As mentioned in the Project Specifications section of the readme, you should have your code [launch on startup](deliverables/setup/launch-on-startup.md) (when you power on the Pi) to reduce the setup time/equipment needed for your demo.
 This is a requirement for this demonstration and all future demonstrations.

 As with the Math Mode feature, the G-Code interpreter will assume 25mm margins on the paper, with the "home position" or (0,0) of the plotter being in the lower right corner of the page/margins similar to Math Mode.
-The Paper Pen Position Calibration will "set" the (0,0) position.
+The Paper Pen Position Calibration (Manual Calibration) will "set" the (0,0) position.
 Notice this means the G-code does not reference (0,0) as center of paper!
 Rather, (0,0) for the G-code interpreter means the lower right corner of the margins (25 mm from the bottom and right sides of the page).

+From the "home position" defined above, all GCode X and Y values will be positive, meaning as you move to the left on the page, the X value is increasing (to a maximum of X = 190.9 mm) and as you move up the page from the home position, the Y value is increasing (to a maximum of Y = 254.4).

 As noted in the commands below, you will need to be able to adjust the speed of your stepper motors in mm/minute.
 This should relate to the artificial "delay" between step commands, with a larger delay correlating to a slower stepper speed or "feedrate".